On the convergence analysis of a hybrid numerical method for multicomponent transport in porous media: Introduction

-To this end, it is worth citing some methods, without being exhaustive by any means, on numerically solving similar set of partial differential equations arising in porous media flows.
+To this end, it is worth citing some methods, without being exhaustive by any means, on numerically solving similar systems of partial differential equations arising in porous media flows.
 These methods can be broadly categorized into two classes: purely Eulerian and Eulerian-Lagrangian.
-Some of the methods which fall under Eulerian class are locally mass conservative finite volume methods~\cite{D1993,CPV2014} and finite element based methods such as control volume, discontinuous Galerkin~\cite{RW2002,CCSS2001} and mixed finite element~\cite{NSM2004} which have high order accuracy and have been applied for numerical simulations of porous media flows.
+Some of the methods which fall under Eulerian class are locally mass conservative finite volume methods~\cite{D1993,CPV2014} and finite element based methods such as control volume, continuous Galerkin~\cite{EHM2003}, discontinuous Galerkin~\cite{CCSS2001,KP2016} and mixed finite element~\cite{NSM2004} which have high order accuracy and have been applied for numerical simulations of porous media flows.
 Some of the methods which can be grouped under Eulerian-Lagrangian class are front-tracking methods~\cite{DGLM1988-1,DGLM1988-2} and MMOC based methods~\cite{DR1982,D1983}.
 There are many variants of these methods such as modified method of characteristics with adjusted advection~\cite{DHP1999}, the Eulerian-Lagrangian localized adjoint method~\cite{CRHE1990}, and the characteristic mixed finite element method~\cite{AW1995}, to name a few.
-Error estimates and convergence analysis of most of these methods have been carried out (see \cite{DR1982,AW1995,W2000}).
-But none of these analyses include systems with components.
+Error estimates and convergence analyses of most of these methods have been carried out (see \cite{DR1982,CCSS2001,AW1995,W2000,WW2007,BK2012}) for two-phase flow systems without components.
 The present analysis is on a system with components.